1. Executive Summary

 4.6 Major Project Milestones

-This section lists the major project milestones and their target completion dates.
+This section of our template lists the major project milestones and their target completion dates.
 Since this is the business case, these milestones and target dates are general and in no way final.
 It is important to note that as the project planning moves forward, a base-lined schedule including all milestones will be completed.

 The following are the major project milestones identified at this time.
 As the project planning moves forward and the schedule is developed, the milestones and their target completion dates will be modified, adjusted, and finalized as necessary to establish the baseline schedule.